Radio North Sea International: Radio Caroline International

 On 13 June 1970, five days before election day, Radio North Sea International changed to Radio Caroline International and launched a campaign in support of the Conservative party.
 The name change and political campaign were supported by Radio Caroline's founder Ronan O'Rahilly.
 Listeners were told that their freedom to listen to the radio station of their choice was under threat and that, if the Labour party were returned to power, the station would close: their vote should therefore be Conservative, the only party that supported commercial radio.
 O'Rahilly headed the campaign on land, using a double-decker bus and posters depicting Harold Wilson as China's Chairman Mao.

 They believed the Conservatives would end jamming.
 Conservative policy was to establish local land-based commercial radio in the UK.
 At a Fight for Free Radio rally the weekend before the election, Conservative loudspeaker-vans urged 'Vote Conservative and fight for free radio'.
-The Conservatives won and there is evidence that the Caroline and RNI campaigns made a difference to the result.
+The Conservatives won.